jennjenn/static/books.markdown

 - Promises to Keep - William W. Fisher III
 - Who Controls The Internet? - Jack Goldsmith + Tim Wu
 - The Future of the Internet and How to Stop It - Jonathan Zittrain
+- The Death and Life of Great American Cities - Jane Jacobs
+- The Control of Nature - John McPhee
+- True Names and hte opening of the cyberspace frontier - Vernor Vinge
+- Fear of Flying - Erica Jong
+- Dot.Con - John Cassidy
+- The Closed World - Paul N. Edwards
+- The Curious Incident of the Dog in Nighttime - Mark Haddon
+- American Pastoral - Philip Roth
+- Design Basics Index (reference)

+A lot of these were school books, hence the theme.
+All of the spines are in perfect condition because I'm OCD like that.
+You can have them for free, but if that would make you feel guilty, I wouldn't say no to an amazon giftcard to offset my Kindle addiction.